pericles-tpt/pretty_fast_find/README.md

 - small: 32.7ms  -> 34.7ms  (5.77% slower)

 ### CPU Usage
-Although I didn't quantitatively measure it, `pvf` appeared to have lower CPU usage and power consumption than `pvf`/`fd`.
+Although I didn't quantitatively measure it, `pff` appeared to have lower CPU usage than `fd`.
 On the other hand the `find`/`bfs` commands had lower CPU usage than `pff` but also had significantly worse performance.

 ## Planned Features
 - Add an option to specify a memory usage limit